fbe-work/bilt_academy_2019/Lab_4.3/README.md

 functionality with our colleagues.
 At HdM we use pyRevit for that purpose.
 We can basically store our script with the right name in the right directory and get a native Revit button in return!
 For this workshop the named script and directories are already prepared:
-You can drop the provided “BILT.extension” directory into the extensions directory of pyRevit.
+You can drop the provided "BILT.extension" directory into the extensions directory of pyRevit.
 After a Revit restart or just a pyRevit reload you should see the new button created in your Revit ribbon bar.
 To create more custom pyRevit scripts just follow the logic of the directory structure and refer to the excellent pyRevit documentation.